buraksezer/olric/README.md

 ## At a glance

 * Designed to share some transient, approximate, fast-changing data between servers,
-* Has a Redis compatible API and uses Redis protocol,
+* Uses Redis serialization protocol,
+* Implements a distributed hash table,
-* Provides a drop-in replacement for Redis Publish/Subscribe messaging system.
+* Provides a drop-in replacement for Redis Publish/Subscribe messaging system,
+* Supports both programmatic and declarative configuration,
 * Embeddable but can be used as a language-independent service with *olricd*,
 * Supports different eviction algorithms (including LRU and TTL),
 * Highly available and horizontally scalable,